-Moving forward, all our markets will share the Town & Country Markets name, and a new logo to unify the family.
+Moving forward, all our markets – including Ballard Market and the two Central Markets in Shoreline and Mill Creek – will share the Town & Country Markets name, and a new logo to unify the family.
 Our stores have always shared the same vision and values.
 Now we’ll share a real family resemblance, too.

 In our business, freshness matters.

 We’re still the same family-owned local business the Nakata and Loverich families opened on Bainbridge island in 1957.
 And through the years, we’ve always evolved to serve you better.
 That included adding locations, four of which started out with different names.

 We’re only changing so we can keep on being ourselves.